viamrobotics/docs/docs/data/export.md

 ---
-title: "Upload and Export Data"
+title: "Export Data"
-linkTitle: "Upload and Export Data"
+linkTitle: "Export Data"
-description: "Download data from and upload data to the Viam app from your local computer using the data client API, Viam CLI, or Viam mobile app."
+description: "Download data from the Viam app to your local computer using the data client API or the Viam CLI."
-weight: 40
+weight: 45
 type: "docs"
 tags: ["data management", "cloud", "sync"]
 icon: true